techqueria/website/content/english/communities/slack.md

 ## Questions, comments, or concerns? ℹ️

-If you'd like to participate in the conversation about the future of the community, event planning, suggest speakers and be more involved, you can join these channels.
+If you'd like to participate in the conversation about the future of the community, event planning, suggest speakers and be more involved, please join our `#meta` channel.

+Other related meta channels include:

 - `#meta`
   - Give feedback, ask questions, bring up concerns, etc
+- `#meta-donate-space`
+  - Form submissions from donate space page
+- `#meta-profile-pic`
+  - Messages reacted with :frame_with_picture:
+- `#meta-request-channel`
+  - Request a new channel
+- `#meta-volunteers`
+  - Form submissions from volunteer page
+- `#meta-website`
+  - Discussing & contributing to Techqueria website https://techqueria.org
+- `#meta-website-alerts`
+  - Automated activity feed from all our website integrations
 - `#twitter`
   - Automated feed of Twitter account activity
     - https://twitter.com/Techqueria
     - https://twitter.com/TechqueriaNYC
     - https://twitter.com/TechqueriaLA
-- `#meta-website`
-  - Discussing & contributing to Techqueria website https://techqueria.org
-- `#meta-website-alerts`
-  - Automated activity feed from all our website integrations

 ### Can I DM leads?